AlmazErmilov/WebQuiz-Web-based-system-for-organising-a-quiz-/README.md

-# NOE ENDRRINGER FOR A TESTE GIT DESKTOP
+# NOE ENDRRINGER FOR A TESTE GIT DESKTOP 2. gang
 # WebQuiz
 #### Faget Databaser og webapplikasjoner, våren 2023.
 Note: Executed strictly what is required for the task below — no more, no less.\